Ever After Garden

 Collecting your dedication marker

-As the garden contains thousands of dedications, we will be unable to locate your individual dedication if you choose to have one of our volunteers write and place your dedication marker on your behalf.
+As the garden contains thousands of dedications, we will be unable to locate your individual dedication if you choose for our stewards to write and place your dedication marker on your behalf.

 If you would like to know exactly where your dedication has been planted within the garden, we recommend writing your dedication message yourself when you visit.